 How many days do you plan to travel?

 The first thing to do when planning a road trip is to choose your end destination.
 To begin, figure out how many days you have for the trip.
 On a good road trip, you don’t want to spend more than 3 hours in the car at a time.
 And you don’t want to drive more than six hours in a day.
 Remember this is your vacation, not a race.
 You want to allow time to sleep late some days.
 At times you will want to stay more than one night in one place.
-Therefore you won’t be driving anywhere those days.
+Of course, you won’t be driving anywhere those days.

-Also, it is important to stop between 3 hour stretches to do some sightseeing.
+Also, it is important to stop between 3 hour stretches of driving to do some sightseeing.
 Don’t forget you need to allow time to do the same on the way home.
 For example, my Road Trip to New Orleans was an 11 day trip.
 However, New Orleans is less than 12 hours from my home in South Florida.
-Moreover, I didn’t follow my own rule, and we had a six hour drive on day 10 from Ft.
+Guess what, I didn’t follow my own rule, and we had a six hour drive on day 10 from Ft.
 Walton Beach to Deland.
 We only stopped for a quick picnic lunch at a rest stop.
 We were dying to get out of the car by the time we reached Deland!
 Don’t do that to yourself!

 How long do you want to stay at this destination?

-Another thing to consider when choosing a destination is how long you want to spend at that destination.
+Another thing to consider when choosing a destination is how long you want to spend at that location.
 We spent four nights in New Orleans which was sufficient to do everything we wanted to do there.
 But if you are planning a family road trip to Disney and you have never been there before, you will need much more than 4 days.
 Or you will need a vacation after your vacation.
 So if you are choosing a destination where you want to spend more time, the closer to home it needs to be.

 Research things to do at your final destination before deciding how long you plan on staying there.
-Often when reading about attractions the writers give an estimated amount of time to see the sight.
+Often when reading about attractions the writers give an estimated amount of time it will take to see the sight.
 This will help you decide on a reasonable amount of time to stay at your destination.
 If you can’t fit everything into five days or less, its not a good choice for a road trip destination.
 A longer stay at a destination requires air transportation.

 Who is traveling with you?